My Shortlist

 Luke Seamone, Executive Director of Admissions, Appleby College, Oakville, Ontario

-“Reports cards give us a window into the applicant’s learning style and social and emotional development.
-We review marks, learning skills, teacher comments, days late, and days absent to get a broader profile of the applicant.
-At Branksome Hall, we require the two previous years’ June report cards and any interim reports from the current year, so that we can assess and understand a girl’s patterns and growth.”
+“Report cards provide valuable insight into a student’s learning style and emotional development.
+We review marks, learning skills, teacher feedback, and attendance patterns to form a complete picture.
+At Branksome Hall, we require the previous two years’ June report cards and any current interim reports to assess a student’s growth and consistency.”

 Kimberly Carter, Director of Enrolment Management, Branksome Hall, Toronto, Ontario